marlenecss/agropvR/README.md

 ## STEP 3 — load results for a site

-replace site_id number with site of choice replace site_id number in subsequent functions
+replace site_id number with site of choice, replace site_id number in subsequent functions

 ``` r